Image: Winter by Agnes Pelton

 Please choose a cohort time that works best for your schedule- as this will be your cohort for the full 6 months!
 All sessions are also recorded if neither time works for you live, in which case sign up for either!💗

-Scholarships are available for BIPOC and low income students.
+Scholarships and sliding scale spots are available for BIPOC and low income students.
 If interested, please complete an interest form.
 Don’t be shy!